Love Is the Plan the Plan Is Death

-"Love Is the Plan the Plan Is Death" is a short story by James Tiptree, Jr., a pen name used by American writer Alice Sheldon.
+"Love Is the Plan the Plan Is Death" is a science fiction short story by James Tiptree, Jr., a pen name used by American writer Alice Sheldon.
 It won a Nebula Award for Best Short Story in 1974.
 It first appeared in the anthology The Alien Condition, edited by Stephen Goldin, published by Ballantine Books in April 1973.

 Plot

 The story is told in the first person by Moggadeet, a self-aware male of a species which appears to be the apex predator of its environment.
-This possibly anthropoid species is apparently cold-blooded, with various features that come into play in battle, nurturing the young (for females), and sex.
-Unusually Moggadeet's mother and an older male have supplemented his instincts by making him aware of the Plan, i.e., the normal life-cycle of his species.
+This possibly arthropod species is apparently cold-blooded, with various features that come into play in battle, nurturing the young (for females), and sex.
+Unusually, Moggadeet's mother and an older male have supplemented his instincts by making him aware of the Plan, i.e., the normal life-cycle of his species.
 The element of this Plan he most resists is the cannibalism of other members of his own species.

 Moggadeet narrates his life from the moment he meets his mate in the spring of his second year, including his memories of his first year.
 After a while he remembers what his mate said at various points, expressing fears and concerns.
 By the end it becomes clear that Moggadeet is telling this story to his mate while she is eating him; he assumes she agrees with his recollections.